jcervelin/family-base/README.md

 	* Provide a service to create a parent with zero or more children using an endpoint of http://localhost:8080/api/parents
 	* Provide a service to retrieve a parent including their children using an endpoint of http://localhost:8080/api/parents/{id}
-	* Use an embedded database such as H2 via JPA as a backing store
+	* Using MongoDB embedded as a backing store
 	* Provide a service to update a parent using an endpoint of http://localhost:8080/api/parents
 	* Provide a service to update a child http://localhost:8080/api/children